mickeyshaughnessy/StarConflict/README.md

 calls them in a random order, calls the increase population functions for each planet in play under the active player's control, resource is added to the pool and finally draws a card from the active player's deck to hand.
-Note that each sub-event modifies the game state, but only a single call to the update function `U`, is made.
+Note that each sub-event modifies the Game, but only a single call to the update function `U`, is made.

 Game Rules and Data Structures